crandas.script¶

 >>> script.stepless = False

 When recording, any crandas command that is executed is then added to the script without a script step.
 When executing, any crandas command is then matched to the stepless queries in the script.
+In linear mode, a script can still continue in case of an error in a stepless query.

 Limitations: since the step numbers are used to link the outputs and inputs of different steps, the outputs of stepless queries cannot be used as the inputs of other (stepless or stepped) queries.
 Stepless queries are especially useful together with placeholders, e.g.